 Flooding in Springfield Township most often occurs during extreme rain events.
 These can be simply intense inland storms, tropical cyclones (including hurricanes and their remnants), and sometimes nor'easters.
-The Rahway River comprises the much of the eastern boundary of this jurisdiction, and much of the floodplain in Springfield is around this flood source, although (as depicted in Figure X-X) a tributary to the Rahway that merges with the River at Meisel Avenue Park also creates a relatively wide floodplain in the northeastern part of the jurisdiction, roughly parallel with the Rahway.
+The Rahway River comprises the much of the eastern boundary of this jurisdiction, and much of the floodplain in Springfield is around this flood source, although a tributary to the Rahway that merges with the River at Meisel Avenue Park also creates a relatively wide floodplain in the northeastern part of the jurisdiction, roughly parallel with the Rahway.